MohitGoel92/Predicting-Customer-Purchases/README.md

 - **Step 1:** Pick at random k data points from the training set (subset of training set)
 - **Step 2:** Build the Decision Tree associated to the k data points
 - **Step 3:** Choose the number of trees (n_estimators) you want to build and repeat steps 1 and 2
-- **Step 4:** For a new data point, make each one of your trees predict the category (region) to which the data point belongs, and assign the new data point to the category (or class) that wins the majority vote.
+- **Step 4:** For a new data point, make each one of your trees predict the category (region) to which the data point belongs, and assign the new data point to the category (or class) that wins the majority vote

 **Pros of Random Forest Classifiation**